katkapsasky/mildew-detector/README.md

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
 - Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

+## Bugs

+### Fixed Bugs

-## Unfixed Bugs
+### Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+There are no remaining unfixed bugs I am aware of.

 ## Deployment

 ### Heroku

-- The App live link is: https://kk-mildew-detector.herokuapp.com/
+The App live link is: https://kk-mildew-detector.herokuapp.com/

-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
+1. Log in to your Heroku account in the Command Line Interface(CLI) of your chosen IDE
+2. Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes)
+3. Visit the Heroku webpage and log in to your account
+4. Click the "New" button to create a new app and name it
-2. At the Deploy tab, select GitHub as the deployment method.
+5. Navigate to the Deploy tab and select GitHub as the deployment method
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+6. Search for your repository name and click Search
+7. Once it is found, click Connect
-4. Select the branch you want to deploy, then click Deploy Branch.
+8. Select the branch you want to deploy, then click Deploy Branch
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+9. The deployment process should happen smoothly if all deployment files are fully functional.
+10. Once completed click the button Open App on the top of the page to access your App
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+11. If the slug size is too large then add large files not required for the App to the .slugignore file

 ### Forking on GitHub

-To make a copy of the GitHub repository to use on your own account, you can fork the repository with the following steps.:
+To make a copy of the GitHub repository to use on your own account, you can fork the repository with the following steps:

 - On the Github repository [page](https://github.com/katkapsasky/mildew-detector), go to the 'Fork' button on the top right of the page, and click to create a copy of the repository on your own GitHub account.